-[3] A voluntary extension is an extension that is not required under U.S. tender offer rules.

-[4] Bidders seeking to terminate the initial offering period before its scheduled expiration may do so only if, when the time the initial offering period expires and withdrawal rights terminate:

-- a.
-The initial offering period has been open for at least 20 U.S. business days and all offer conditions have been met; - b.
-The bidder has adequately discussed the possibility and affect of the early termination in the original offer materials; - c.
-The bidder provides a subsequent offering period after early termination of the initial offering period; - d.
-All offer conditions are satisfied when the initial offering period terminates; and - e.
-The bidder does not terminate the initial offering period or any extension of that period during any mandatory extension required under U.S. tender offer rules.

-[5] To qualify under Rule 14e-5(b)(11): (a) the tender offer must qualify as Tier II; (b) U.S. security holders must be treated at least as favorably as non-U.S. tendering security holders; and (c) the offeror's intent to make purchases under a foreign offer must be disclosed in the U.S. offering documents.
-Any cash consideration paid to U.S. security holders may converted from the currency paid in the foreign offer to U.S. dollars at the exchange rate disclosed in the U.S. offering documents.
-Rule 14e-5(b)(11) is limited to purchases in foreign tender offers and does not apply to cover open market transactions, private transactions, or other transactions outside the tender offer.

-[6] Under Rule 14e-5(b)(12), purchases or arrangements to purchase by an offeror, its affiliates and affiliates of its financial advisors are permitted in accordance with the subject company's home jurisdiction if the following conditions are met:

-- a.
-The subject company is a foreign private issuer, and the covered person reasonably expect that the tender offer qualifies as Tier II, - b. no purchases or arrangements to purchase are made in the U.S. except under the tender offer, - c. the U.S. offering materials prominently disclose the possibility of, or the intention to make, purchases or arrangements to purchase the subject securities or related securities outside the tender offer and if there will be public disclosure of purchases of subject or related securities, how information concerning the purchases will be disseminated, - d. the actual amount of purchases of subject securities or related securities made outside the tender offer are disclosed in the United States to the extent that such information is made public in the home jurisdiction, and - e. for purchases by an offeror and its affiliates, the tender offer price is raised to match any higher price paid outside the offer.
+- A voluntary extension is an extension that is not required under US tender offer rules. - 4.
+Bidders seeking to terminate the initial offering period before its scheduled expiration may do so only if, when the time the initial offering period expires and withdrawal rights terminate: - The initial offering period has been open for at least 20 US business days and all offer conditions have been met; - The bidder has adequately discussed the possibility and affect of the early termination in the original offer materials; - The bidder provides a subsequent offering period after early termination of the initial offering period; - All offer conditions are satisfied when the initial offering period terminates; and - The bidder does not terminate the initial offering period or any extension of that period during any mandatory extension required under US tender offer rules. - 5.
+To qualify under Rule 14e-5(b)(11): (a) the tender offer must qualify as Tier II; (b) US security holders must be treated at least as favorably as non-US tendering security holders; and (c) the offeror's intent to make purchases under a foreign offer must be disclosed in the US offering documents.
+Any cash consideration paid to US security holders may converted from the currency paid in the foreign offer to US dollars at the exchange rate disclosed in the US offering documents.
+Rule 14e-5(b)(11) is limited to purchases in foreign tender offers and does not apply to cover open market transactions, private transactions, or other transactions outside the tender offer. - 6.
+Under Rule 14e-5(b)(12), purchases or arrangements to purchase by an offeror, its affiliates and affiliates of its financial advisors are permitted in accordance with the subject company's home jurisdiction if the following conditions are met: - The subject company is a foreign private issuer, and the covered person reasonably expect that the tender offer qualifies as Tier II; - No purchases or arrangements to purchase are made in the US except under the tender offer; - The US offering materials prominently disclose the possibility of, or the intention to make, purchases or arrangements to purchase the subject securities or related securities outside the tender offer and if there will be public disclosure of purchases of subject or related securities, how information concerning the purchases will be disseminated; - The actual amount of purchases of subject securities or related securities made outside the tender offer are disclosed in the United States to the extent that such information is made public in the home jurisdiction; and

+For purchases by an offeror and its affiliates, the tender offer price is raised to match any higher price paid outside the offer.